will2dye4/unmixer/README.md

 ```

 When invoked with no arguments, `unmixer` will open a Song Importer window containing
-a button labeled `Explore islated tracks...` and another button labeled `Choose a song...`
+a button labeled `Explore isolated tracks...` and another button labeled `Choose a song...`
 (see the screenshot below).
 The Song Importer window may also be opened at any time using
 the keyboard shortcut `Ctrl+0` (`Cmd+0` on macOS).